Central Park (Winnipeg): Culture and entertainment

 Central Park is a highly diverse neighbourhood.
-There is a large Filipino, African, and Aboriginal population in the neighbourhood.
+There is a large Filipino, African, and Indigenous population in the neighbourhood.

 Because of the growing African population, the area has been transforming in recent years, giving it a new sense of community and culture.
 Its Central Market for Global Families is a summer outdoor market that sells handmade and imported African clothing, beadwork, handicrafts, weavings, art, as well as organic produce.

 Live entertainment fills the air in Central Park on warm Friday nights throughout the summer and are a significant aspect to the markets on Saturday.
 Special events attract hundreds of people to the park on World Refugee Day in June, HIV/AIDS Awareness Day in July and Central Park Revival.

 Demographics

-In 2016, the population of Central Park was 3,775 people, and a population density of 16,221.9 people per square km.
-Central Park is a lower-income neighbourhood, with a median household income of $25,574, compared to the city's median household income of $68,331.
+In 2021, the population of Central Park was 3,805 people, with a population density of 16,221.9 people per square km.
+Central Park is a lower-income neighbourhood, with a median household income of $34,800, compared to the city's median household income of $80,000.

-17.9% of Central Park residents are of Aboriginal Identity, 17.6% are of Aboriginal Ancestry, and 66.2% are other visible minorities.
-The most represented of which are Black (28.2%) and Filipino (22.5%).
-As of 2016, 32.9% of Central Park's population are not Canadian citizens, which is above average for the City of Winnipeg as a whole, which is 11.7%.
-Central Park also boasts a higher percentage of recent immigrants (24.9%) than the city as a whole (7.5%).
+17.7% of Central Park residents were of Indigenous Identity, 17.2% of Indigenous Ancestry, and 66.2% were other visible minorities.
+The most represented of which were Black (37.7%) and Filipino (14.8%).
+As of 2021, 32.0% of Central Park's population were not Canadian citizens, which was above average for the City of Winnipeg as a whole, which was 13.9%.
+Central Park also boasted a higher percentage of recent immigrants (18.7%) than the city as a whole (6.0%).